Vikash174/V-Movies/README.md

 # V Movies

-In this website user can find information about latest Movies .
+On this website user can find information about latest Movies .
 User can search for a particular movie, can add to his favourite list and also can see all details about selected movie.